bittenApple/boiling/README.md

 # boiling
-An id generator based on etcd
+An incremented id generator based on etcd

 ## Usage example